 Rich and Kathryn celebrated the birth of their first child, Roger, in September 1977 while living in Harrisburg.
 Roger later worked for a few years in the public-relations department of the Chicago Bears (NFL) before returning home to St. Louis.

 In 1979 Rich was hired as a scout by the San Diego Padres.
 He spent some time in Houston scouting pitcher Mark Thurmond and signed him for the Padres.
-Thurmond had an eight-year major-league career, much it as a closer.
+Thurmond had an eight-year major-league career, much of it as a reliever.
 Glenn Ezell, the manager of the Amarillo Gold Sox in the Texas League, suffered a heart attack in 1979, so the Pads sent Hacker there to help out.
 While there, he played six games – four at second base and two at third base.
 He collected two hits in 14 at-bats and walked twice.
 This was Hacker's last appearance as a professional player.

 Including that brief appearance in 1979, Hacker played all or parts of eight seasons in the minor leagues.
 He appeared in 512 games, collecting 353 hits in 1,558 at bats.
 Those hits included 36 doubles, 12 triples, and 5 homers.
 Although he was a shortstop he also played second base and third base and even caught a few games for Peninsula in 1973.